 Yes, I can help with that.
-I usually use a free service like MailChimp, but if you have a budget, there are several other paid options that might have features you’re interested in.
+I usually suggest starting with a free service like MailChimp, but if you have a budget, there are several other paid options that might have features that interest you.
 I can design templates, edit the content of your newsletters, and even send them for you so you don’t have to worry about a thing.

 Q: Do you offer indexing services?

 Surprisingly, yes!
 I say “surprisingly” because indexing is a very tedious job, but I think it’s pretty fun.
 If you have a scholarly book you need indexed, feel free to contact me.